WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 [alert] **Caution:** This page is currently under development. [/alert]

 ## P2

+Capitalize.

+Not *p2, P-2,* or *P 2*.

 ## page

+Use *page* or *webpage* to describe a sub-page, document, or a collection of documents that make up a website or document.

+Use *page* to refer to the page the reader or user is on, such as the home page.

 ## pane

+Use to refer to a smaller section that is part of the application window.
+Generally, a *pane* or *view* is adjacent to other UI elements and regions, and cannot be hidden, whereas a window is separate and can be hidden.

+For more information, see [Window, page, dialog, and view](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#window-page-dialog-and-view).

 ## parameter
 ## parent/child
 ## parenthesis, parentheses